Morbid? Motherhood & Mortality

 So we talk about not being afraid of death, because it is part of life.
 We talk about the love that is waiting for us in whatever comes next, because it is full of God who is love.

-We talk about how some people might live to be almost 100 like Great-Grandpa, and how some people might only live to be 21 like Uncle Jay.
+We talk about how some people might live to be almost 100 like your great-grandpa, and how some people might only live to be 21 like your uncle.
 We talk about how we can’t know everything that God knows or make everything happen in the way we would like.
 But we can trust that God will take care of us.

 Is that enough?
 For now, perhaps.
 If my wee ones continue to be blessed with a childhood free from trauma or loss, unlike so many children in the world.

 But if they are not—if death or sickness or suffering enter into this home as an unwelcome guest, the darkest thoughts that only the thin, lonely hours before dawn tempt me to imagine—will any of that make sense?
 Or sustain them?

 Motherhood is supposed to be about life: its nurturing and nourishing.
 But is there a place for death in this daily work and love, too?